dwyl/supabase-flutter-demo/README.md

 to authenticate through `Supabase` in a much easier manner.

+By default,
-If we were to implement authentication, people using the app will only be able to complete it with e-mail confirmation.
+if we were to implement authentication with `Supabase`, people using the app would only be able to complete the auth process with e-mail confirmation.

 In order to simplify this tutorial,